Animals

 EndangeredNATURAL HABITAT

-The Golden lion tamarin lives in a small area of the tropical rainforest.DIET
+The Golden lion tamarin lives in a small area of the tropical rainforest in south eastern Brazil.DIET

 IN THE WILD – Fruits and insects

-• Largest member of the marmoset and tamarin group
+• Golden lion tamarins are the largest member of the marmoset and tamarin group.

-• Have claws instead of nails enabling them to grab insects in tight spots
+• They have claws instead of nails, enabling them to grab insects in tight spots.

-• Sleep in hollow tree cavities or dense vines
+• They sleep in hollow tree cavities or dense vines.

-• Sleep in different dens each day, making it harder for predators to find them -
+• They also sleep in different dens each day, making it harder for predators to find them. -

 Great Malay Argus Pheasant